openmpf/openmpf-docker/SWARM.md

 nodes.
 If the images are updated, only the changes are downloaded from the Docker registry.

+#### Monitor the Swarm Services

+List all of the services running across all of the nodes in the cluster:

+- `docker service ls`

+It may take a minute for all of the services to come up.
+It may be helpful to run this command as:

+- `watch -n 1 docker service ls`

+That will run the command every second.
+Watch the `REPLICAS` column.
+Once all of the replicas are up, then the stack is ready for use.
+If one of the replicas does not come up, then there is a problem.
+Press ctrl+c when done.

+List the task being executed by each service in the stack:

+- `docker stack ps mpf`

+Show the containers running on the current node:

+- `docker ps`

 #### Log into the Workflow Manager and Add Nodes

 You can reach the workflow manager using IP address or hostname of any of the